taikoxyz/taiko-mono/packages/protocol/docs/iprover.md

 3. Proposer creates the `ProverAssignment` struct data (obviously together with the `input` and `txList`) and submits the `proposeBlock()` with the necessary parameters.

-During `proposeBlock()` transaction, the `onBlockAssigned()` hook which will evaluate the validity of the prover signature, and if that one is correct then execute he transfer of `10 DAI`.
+During `proposeBlock()` transaction, the `onBlockAssigned()` hook will evaluate the validity of the prover signature, and if that one is correct then execute the transfer of `10 DAI`.